-In the UK there is a peak of asthma deaths in July and August in people aged up to 44 years and in December and January in older people.^{556, 559} 2^{++}
+In the UK there is a peak of asthma deaths in young people aged up to 44 years in July and August and in December and January in older people.

-9.1.5 Prediction and prevention of a severe asthma attack
+9.1.5 Prediction and Prevention of a Severe Asthma Attack

 Most attacks of asthma severe enough to require hospital admission develop relatively slowly over a period of six hours or more.
-In one study, over 80% developed over more than 48 hours.560-565 There is therefore time for effective action to reduce the number of attacks requiring hospitalisation.
+In one study, over 80% developed over more than 48 hours.
+There is therefore time for effective action to reduce the number of attacks requiring hospitalisation.
 There are many similarities between patients who die from asthma, patients with near-fatal asthma and control patients with asthma who are admitted to hospital.